Guardian Building Art Deco Lobby

 To truly appreciate Detroit's landmark skyscraper, you have to step inside.

 Detroit’s Guardian Building is pretty remarkable from the sidewalk: The bricks are painted a light tangerine, and colorful details are clustered up high, to arrest the attention of motorists zipping by far below.
 It stands 40 stories tall, and two stone figures stand sentry by the doors.
 The real marvel, though, isn’t visible from the the outside.

 Indoors, everything from the elevator banks to the soaring vault ceiling is awash in a riot of color.
-The geometric blue, green, and ochre mosaics—many made with tiles crafted at Pewabic, a local pottery firm—borrow from Aztec and American Indian patterns.
+The geometric blue, green, and ochre mosaics—many made with tiles crafted at Pewabic, a local pottery firm—borrow from Aztec and Native American patterns.
 A massive mural of the state of Michigan, ribboned with gilded details and homages to the state’s natural resources, looms on the far wall.
 All this, just upstairs from an unassuming snack shop and county commissioners’ offices.